jsephfwleroo947-hub/jsephfwleroo947-hub.github.io/sysadmin.md

 ## Where this comes from

 During my cybersecurity placement, a key focus was routine patch management; applying security updates to fix known vulnerabilities and bugs before they could be exploited.
 I also worked hands-on with Active Directory as an administrator, including configuring conditional access policies, managing privileged access, and applying Group Policy rules.
-I used Microsoft Entra to check whether company devices were up to date, properly configured, and conforming to company policy, giving me direct exposure to how organisations manage device compliance at scale, rather than relying on individual users to keep their own machines updated
+I used Microsoft Entra to check whether company devices were up to date, properly configured, and conforming to company policy, giving me direct exposure to how organisations manage device compliance at scale, rather than relying on individual users to keep their own machines updated.

 ## Core concepts